 What is a wheelbarrow?
 Typically, it is a small cart with a single wheel at the front, two supporting legs in the rear, and two handles above the legs.
 However there are two wheel wheelbarrows, three wheel wheelbarrows, and even four wheel wheelbarrows, which are more like a garden cart or wagon.

-The best wheelbarrow for you depends on what you are going to use it for.
+Choosing a wheelbarrow is dependent on what you want to use it for.
 The best wheelbarrow ever is only the best if it meets your needs.

 See the top rated wheelbarrow here.